Amzani/apidesk-sdk-test-def/docs/models/components/contactssortby.md

 # ContactsSortBy

-Specify the field by which to sort the activities, such as 'date' or 'type'.
-This determines the order in which the activities are returned.
+Specifies the field by which to sort the list of contacts.
+This parameter allows users to organize the returned contact data based on specific attributes, enhancing data retrieval efficiency.

 ## Example Usage